 For a Patagonia fan, it’s fun to browse eBay and discover unique pieces from previous seasons – things you’ll never find at the local REI.

-It’s also fun to sell Patagonia, but not everyone has the time to do so.
+While it’s fun to sell Patagonia, not everyone has the time to do so.

 Photo credit: Yukiko Matsuoka